 Friends and family members of alcoholics and addict try all kinds of tactics to try to get their love one to stop drinking.
 Please share what you have done to try to get the alcoholic in your life to stop and what the results were.
-Post Your Answer
+Note:

 My dad wont stop drinking

 - My dad has been drinking since he was a teenager he is 46 years old now.
 He drinks pretty much every single night.
 Sometime he gets into fights with my mom and says mean things to her and he always thinks that my sisters and I are ganging up on him.
 He gets very angry and says something like he has been paying the bills for 20 years and you guys don't even care.
 And he will yell very loud I am sure the neighbors can hear.
 I always wish that he will stop drinking one day